Czech Republic–Liechtenstein relations

-Czech–Liechtensteiner relations are the bilateral relations between the Czech Republic and Liechtenstein, originating from the independence of Czechoslovakia in 1918.
+Czech Republic–Liechtenstein relations are the bilateral relations between the Czech Republic and Liechtenstein, originating from the independence of Czechoslovakia in 1918.
 Historically, relations between the two countries had been tense, particularly with disputes regarding the seizure of Liechtenstein land and assets in Czechoslovakia.
 The two countries did not establish diplomatic relations until 13 July 2009.

 The Czech Republic does not have an embassy in Liechtenstein, but the Czech ambassador to Switzerland, located in Bern, is also accredited to Liechtenstein.
 Similarly, the Swiss embassy in Prague also represents Liechtenstein.